JackyFWong/dotfiles/README.md

 an application's configuration files.
 For example, `stow i3`.

 # Wallpapers
-I use mostly [Wallhaven](https://alpha.wallhaven.cc/) for my wallpapers.
+I use [Wallhaven](https://alpha.wallhaven.cc/) for my non-anime wallpapers.

 # Other
 Currently v2 of my rice.
-My first had KDE Plasma and i3 as the WM.
+My first used KDE Plasma and i3 as the WM.

 # List of installed packages for reference
 - xfce
 - chromium
 - i3gaps
+- termite
-- termite, rofi
+- rofi
 - noto-fonts, ttf-dejavu, adobe-source-code-pro-fonts
 - zsh
 - polybar